 - Make a list before you buy groceries.
 Grocery stores are designed to entice you into buying impulsively.
-For a long list of tips that help you trim your food costs, check out this article on how to save on groceries.
+Resist those impulses and also cut your food bills.

 - Buy items in bulk if they have a long shelf life.
 Toothpaste, for example, won't expire for a long time, so you might as well buy the larger and cheaper-per-ounce pack.
 Meat and veggies, by contrast, expire quickly, so buy only as much as you'll realistically use.

 - Pledge that you won't go on a shopping spree the moment that stress strikes.
 Find an alternate way of dealing with stress, like walking or jogging.

 - Carpool with your neighbors and friends.
-Even one day per week of carpooling to and from work will shave roughly 10 to 20 percent off your commute costs.
+Even one day per week of carpooling to and from work will shave roughly 10% to 20% off your commute costs.

 - Buy the smallest beverage size when you eat at an establishment that offers free refills.

 - Brown-bag your lunch to work instead of eating out.

 - Bring leftovers home with you from the restaurant.
 That food will go to waste otherwise.

 - Maintain your car with regular oil changes and tune-ups.
-This might feel like a short-term financial burden, but it will probably extend the life of your car.
+This regular maintenance might feel like a short-term financial burden, but it will probably extend the life of your car.

 - Switch off the lights if you aren't in the room.

 - Bike to places near your house if your neighborhood has sidewalks or bike lanes available.

-- Exchange books, clothes and other household goods with friends.
+- Rather than buying new, exchange books, clothes, and other household goods with friends.
 Borrow tools that you'll only need to use once.

 - Read e-books or Kindle editions, which are often cheaper than physical books.
 Don't have an e-reader?
-Order used books online.
+You can order used books online.